awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Backups.md

 In the following sections, you can find information about Aurora backups and how to restore your Aurora DB cluster using the AWS Management Console\.

 **Tip**
  The Aurora high availability features and automatic backup capabilities help to keep your data safe without requiring extensive setup from you\.
-Before you implement a backup strategy, learn about the ways that Aurora maintains multiple copies of your data and helps you to access them across multiple DB instances and AWS REgions\.
+Before you implement a backup strategy, learn about the ways that Aurora maintains multiple copies of your data and helps you to access them across multiple DB instances and AWS Regions\.
 For details, see [High availability for Amazon Aurora](Concepts.AuroraHighAvailability.md)\.

 ## Backups<a name="Aurora.Managing.Backups.Backup"></a>